MonkmanMH/WorkInProgress/draft_blog_posts/robins.md

 I would go further, and say that data scientists can be involved even earlier in the process, providing insights and expertise to the framing of the research question and the data collection phase.

 And following this line of thinking, I have observed that generalist data scientists tend to favour R as their tool of choice.
 Roger Peng (a biostatistician) has said "The R programming language has become the de facto programming language for data science."
+R was developed first as a programming environment in which to do statistics, so many of the defaults and behaviours are optimized around how statisticians and subject-matter practitioners tend to think about their data analysis problem.